biolib/openprotein/README.md

 ![Alt text](examplemodelrun.png?raw=true "OpenProtein")

 ## Getting started
-To run this project, simply git clone the repository, install dependencies using `pipenv install` and then type `pipenv run python __main__.py` in the terminal to run the sample experiment:
+To run this project, you will need `pipenv`: https://pipenv-fork.readthedocs.io/en/latest/install.html

+After you have installed `pipenv`, simply git clone this repository, install dependencies using `pipenv install` and then type `pipenv run python __main__.py` in the terminal to run the sample experiment:

 ```
 $ pipenv run python __main__.py
 ------------------------